-While prescription opiates are leading to the cause of many deaths resulting in the opioid epidemic, there are other prescription medications being abused and resulting in dependency.
+While prescription opiates are leading to the cause of most overdose deaths, there are other prescription medications being abused that result in dependency.
 Besides opiates and benzodiazepines, amphetamines are the most abused prescriptions on the planet.
-Although they can help individuals prescribed with them for a number of mood disorders and learning conditions, when taken by the wrong individuals, these medications can lead to full-blown addictive behaviors and the consequences that go along with them.
-But, amphetamine addiction can, fortunately, be overcome with the help of effective treatment.
-For help with help with amphetamine abuse and addiction call a Carolina drug treatment center at 704-810-2238.
+Although amphetamine prescriptions treat a number of mood disorders and learning conditions, these medications can lead to addiction when taken by the wrong individuals.
+Amphetamine addiction can be overcome with the help of effective treatment.
+For help with amphetamine abuse and addiction call a Rehab Carolinas treatment facility today.

 Page of Contents

 Amphetamines are drugs only legally used in medical settings for the treatment of ADHD, ADD, narcolepsy, and depression when alternative treatment options aren’t viable.
 Because amphetamines are central nervous system stimulants, they provide side effects that may benefit individuals with these conditions.
 The effects of amphetamines may include:

 - Longer attention span

 - Increased sociability

 The types of amphetamines prescribed to individuals with conditions that qualify for a prescription include: